rchain/rchain/node/README.md

 ### Building from source

-Node is depending on following subprojects:
+Node depends on the following subprojects:

 1. comm
 2. crypto
 3. rholang
 4. storage

-Building some of them is just a matter of `sbt compile`, however some (like `rholang` or `crypto`) require extra steps in order to be build.
+Building some of them is just a matter of `sbt compile`, however some (like `rholang` or `crypto`) require extra steps to build.
 See README.md of each subproject for details.

 Once you can build each subproject individually, run `sbt node/assembly` to build an executable.
-Assembled jar will be available under `./node/target/scala-2.12/rnode-assembly-x.y.z.jar`
+The assembled jar will be available under `./node/target/scala-2.12/rnode-assembly-x.y.z.jar`

 Example